Together we can make change

 In 2020, Julia mentioned this stirring idea to her old friend and Atlanta resident Mike Wittenstein, lamenting the impossibility of making it real during the pandemic.
 “Why not do this digitally?” asked Mike.
 Thus FullCircle was born and the two friends, who had studied Portuguese together in Rio de Janeiro in 1978, became co-founders.
 Karen Routt joined the team in 2022 and became Executive Director.

-FullCircle has co-hosted webinars with Brazil’s Museum of the Republic and exhibitions with Roots101.
-Click here to learn more about our past events.
+FullCircle has notably co-hosted webinars with Brazil’s Museum of the Republic and exhibitions with Roots101.
+See more of our past collaborators below: